culler/macher/README.rst

 edit_libpath
     $ macher [-options] edit_libpath <dylib path> <Mach-O file path>

-    Searches for an LC_DYLIB command for which the library file name is the same as the file name for the specified path.
+    Searches for an LC_DYLIB load command for which the library file name is the same as the file name for the specified path.
 If one is found, the dylib path in the command is replaced by the specified path.

     This is similar to :code:`install_name_tool -change` except that it does not require that you provide the existing path to be replaced.
 It uses the file